 Reporting Discrimination, Harassment, Sexual Misconduct and Retaliation

-Students who feel that they have been subjected to discrimination, harassment, sexual misconduct, or retaliation, should contact Al Sturgeon, Assistant Dean for Student Life, for assistance in making a report.
+Students who feel that they have been subjected to discrimination, harassment, sexual misconduct, or retaliation, should contact Al Sturgeon, Dean of Students, for assistance in making a report.

 In addition, the University's Title IX coordinators are available to also address questions or receive complaints concerning sexual misconduct: